 Popular places include Crissy Park and Fort Point, both of which offer great views of the bridge and surrounding bay.
 You will also find plenty of redwood forests and nature shots in the area.

 9. Mono Lake Tufa State Natural Reserve

 This lake and nature reserve is found near Yosemite in eastern California.
-It was established to preserve the natural limestone tufa tower formations at the lake.
+It was established to preserve the lake’s natural limestone tufa tower formations.

 This salt lake attracts many landscape and nature photographers due to its unique colors, patterns, and abundant wildlife.